 Care should be taken when driving on mountain roads, which are generally winding and narrow.
 Foreign tourists have been injured in bus accidents on mountain roads.
 Typhoons and heavy rains can lead to landslides and road blockages.
 For further advice, see our road travel page.

-When you are in Taiwan, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Taiwan, including ones that appear harsh by Australian standards.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years' imprisonment for Australians who engage in child sexual exploitation while outside of Australia.